dvurtado/first_blog/README.md

 - How to get involved in open-source project and be proactive by collaborating with them.
 (This tool, AKA fork is awesome)
 - In real projects, we are not likely to merge any branch directly to the main branch.
 On the contrary, we use an intermediate step called *pull request*.
 (Its name doen't make any sense, though)
 - So far, this course has been the most challenging, every class leads me to think that I know nothing, which at the same time motivates me to never stop learning.
+- I'm about to complete this course, it's a great way to finish this month.
+- I'm super excited because it looks like I'm going to keep my position at Chevyplan.
+- Next week I'm going to switch to the Udemy course I purchased last year.

 **As a reminder,** this README.md was created with the firm porpuse of reminiscing how I used to practice my English skills. :)